 Occupational Dermatitis and Allergic Respiratory During Machining

+How can irritant contact dermatitis be prevented in a metal shop?
 These skin diseases as well as several minor ones associated with exposure to lubricating coolants can be prevented by measures designed to minimize contact and to improve personal hygiene.
-Here are a few tips which can prevent this issue before happening.

 1.)
 Follow the instructions and training given by your employer on safe systems of work when working with metalworking fluids.